 The physical and chemical characteristics of ten water samples from the Pearce Creek DMCF exterior monitoring locations were assessed to determine surface water quality and baseline surface water conditions.
-Chemicals detected in the surface water were compared to water quality standards and criteria developed by the US Environmental Protection Agency (USEPA) and the State of Maryland for freshwater environments.
-Each chemical has two criteria - one that evaluates short term, or acute, effects and one that evaluates long term, or chronic, effects.
+Chemicals detected in the surface water were compared to water quality standards and criteria developed by the U.S. Environmental Protection Agency and the State of Maryland for freshwater environments.
+Each chemical has two criteria-one that evaluates short term, or acute, effects and one that evaluates long term, or chronic, effects.

-Eight surface water samples were collected from Pearce Creek Lake, and two surface water samples were collected from the Elk River (Figure 2).
-In addition to measuring the surface water conditions when the samples were collected - such as water temperature, oxygen content, and water clarity (turbidity) - the surface water samples were also sent to a laboratory.
-Laboratory tests for the water samples included metals, phosphorus, and suspended solids.
-This list was chosen it represents the composition of surface water runoff and soil erosion, which provide the majority of the surface water that flows into Pearce Creek Lake from the surrounding area.
+Eight surface water samples were collected from Pearce Creek Lake, and two surface water samples were collected from the Elk River (Figure 1).
+In addition to measuring the surface water conditions when the samples were collected-such as water temperature, oxygen content, and water clarity (turbidity)-the surface water samples were also sent to a laboratory.
+Laboratory tests for the water samples included metals, phosphorus, nitrogen, ammonia, and suspended solids.
+This list was chosen to represent the composition of surface water runoff and soil erosion, which provide the majority of the surface water that flows into Pearce Creek Lake from the surrounding area.

-For the Pearce Creek Lake samples, 11 of the 16 tested metals were detected in the surface water samples.
+For the Pearce Creek Lake samples, 12 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low, and consistent with metal concentrations at the upstream reference site.
-Zinc was the only metal in the Pearce Creek Lake surface water samples that was above the water quality criteria.
-Zinc concentrations were above the criteria for only one location (o5).
-Zinc concentrations will continue to be monitored during subsequent baseline events.
+None of the metals analyzed in the Pearce Creek Lake surface water samples, including both the long-term monitoring locations and the reference location, exceeded the acute or chronic freshwater criteria for aquatic life.

-For the Elk River samples, eight of the 16 tested metals were detected in the surface water samples.
+For the Elk River samples, 9 of the 16 tested metals were detected in the surface water samples.
 Concentrations for the metals were generally low, and consistent with metal concentrations at the offshore reference site.
 All of the metals in the Elk River surface water samples were well below the freshwater criteria.